Avoid These Harmful Toxins In Your Laundry Detergent

 This reaction is fundamental in the formulation of various cleaning agents, personal care products, and industrial applications because it enhances the ability of the surfactants to reduce surface tension and improve wetting properties.

-This byproduct is often not fully removed during the purification processes, resulting in its presence in the final product, despite being in trace amounts.
-As a consequence, consumers may unknowingly expose themselves to this hazardous compound through the use of common household and personal care items that contain ethoxylated surfactants, thereby raising public health and safety concerns.
+As a result, consumers may unknowingly be exposed to this hazardous substance through common household and personal care items containing ethoxylated surfactants, raising public health and safety concerns.

 Surfactants

-Both substances are known to irritate mucus membranes and the respiratory system, potentially leading to serious respiratory complications if inhaled or absorbed through the skin.
-Prolonged exposure to these chemicals has been linked to heightened levels of inflammation in the lungs, raising concerns about their contribution to asthma and certain types of cancer.
+Both substances may irritate mucus membranes and the respiratory system, potentially causing respiratory issues if inhaled or absorbed through the skin.
+Prolonged exposure is linked to increased lung inflammation, raising concerns about asthma and certain cancers.

 In addition to petroleum distillate and naphtha, some laundry detergents opt for phenol as their surfactant of choice.
 Phenol, a toxic aromatic compound, is recognized for being even more hazardous than the aforementioned surfactants.